Common Spiders of North America

 Author: Richard Bradley is Associate Professor in the Department of Evolution, Ecology, and Organismal Biology at Ohio State University.

 Illustrator: Steve Buchanan is a freelance illustrator specializing in natural history subjects.
-He has produced a great variety of art for postage stamps by the United States Postal Service.
+He has produced a great variety of art for postage stamps and here by the United States Postal Service.